-Indian Bridal Lehenga choli is the outfit worn by a bride during a wedding ceremony.
+Bridal Lehenga choli is a perfect wedding dress for bride during wedding ritual ceremony.
 Color, style and ceremonial importance of the outfit can depend on the religion and culture of the wedding participants.
-In Western cultures, brides often choose a white wedding dress, which was made popular by Queen Victoria in the 19th century.
+In Western culture, bride often choose a white gown which became popular after Queen Victoria in the 19th century.
 In eastern cultures, brides often choose red to symbolize auspiciousness.
-Indian Weddings are as much about glamour and style as it is about rituals and ceremonies.
-Not just the bride is dressed up in auspicious colors, but the guests attending the family and the relatives are often seen dressed up to the teeth.
+However, brides nowadays are experimenting with different colors like cream, onion pink and golden yellow.
+Indian Weddings are as much about glamor and style as it is about rituals and ceremonies.
+Not just bride dress up in auspicious colors, but attending guests and relatives also dress up to the teeth.

-Indian wedding generally tend to continue for several days and new attire is worn each day.
+Indian wedding generally tend to continue for several days and new attire is wore each day.
 All these dresses and the color symbolize the meaning of marriage and the period that follows it.
-Indian wedding is one that gives more importance to details like different rituals and the various attires one wears to attend them.
-The bride wears a Saree or a Lehenga according to the region.
-Red is considered to be the most auspicious color among Hindus, therefore, mostly worn for ceremonies while modern fashion Lehanga preferred for reception.
-Indian Bridal Lehenga choli is enhanced with delicate decorative buttis.
+Indian wedding gives more importance to details like different rituals and the various attires one wears to attend them.
+The bride wears a saree or a Lehenga according to the region.
+Red being the most auspicious color among Hindus, therefore, mostly worn for ceremonies while modern fashion Lehanga preferred for reception.
 Elaborate resham and zari embroidered decorative patterns adorned with fancy embellishments further beautifies the lehenga.